Feed-in tariff cuts

 Are solar panels still a worthwhile investment?

 The lower FIT will mean a longer payback time for the solar panels.
 If your home is particularly energy inefficient, you also have to consider how much it will cost to bring its Energy Performance Certificate level to D or above.
-This is the minimum level required in order to qualify for the higher rate of feed-in tariff.
+This is the minimum level required to qualify for the higher rate of feed-in tariff.
 About half of all properties are already eligible for a D rating.

 This makes solar PV a long-term investment, as you'll only make a profit once the system has paid for itself.
 The feed-in tariff is paid for 20 years (it used to be 25 years).